A common question we get here at primary man is why is there alcohol in my skincare?

 The Bad: Ethanol, ethyl alcohol and SD alcohol

-Anyone who has been recently using hand sanitiser will be familiar with at least one type of ‘bad’ alcohol, ethanol.
+Anyone who has been recently using hand sanitizer will be familiar with at least one type of ‘bad’ alcohol, ethanol.
 The bad types of alcohol (ethanol), are often used in skincare as they are able to help reduce certain types of filler products in cosmetics.

 An example of this is ethanol ability to dissolve oily active ingredients, reducing the oiliness of the finished product.
 This is why it can be found in products that want a matte finish, like hair pomades.